 Yes, subletting is legal in Canada, but it is subject to specific rules and regulations that vary by province and territory.
 While subletting is generally permitted, tenants must obtain proper consent from their landlords before subletting their rental units.
 Landlords have the right to approve or reject a subletting arrangement based on valid reasons.

-It’s important for both tenants who wish to sublet and potential subtenants to be aware of their rights and responsibilities under local rental laws.
+Both tenants who wish to sublet and potential subtenants need to be aware of their rights and responsibilities under local rental laws.
 These laws can differ across provinces and territories, so it’s recommended to consult the residential tenancy agency or authority in your specific region to understand the exact requirements and regulations related to subletting.

 Subletting in different provinces